zegerk/gehzi-p1/README.md

 Zj-58, Zj-80 and other receipt printers
 =======================================

-CUPS filter for cheap thermal receipt printers as Zijiang ZJ-58, XPrinter XP-58, JZ-80 with cutter, Epson TM-T20, and may be any other printers understanding ESC/POS commands.
+CUPS filter for cheap thermal receipt printers as Zijiang ZJ-58, XPrinter XP-58, JZ-80 with cutter, Epson TM-T20, Gehzi P1 label printers, and many other devices that understand ESC/POS commands.

-Originally it was reverse-engineered filter for Zijiang zj-58 with it's specific PPD, but later it is revealed that it actually works with many other cheap 58mm printers, like Xprinter XP-58.
+Originally it was reverse-engineered filter for Zijiang zj-58 with its specific PPD, but later it was revealed that it actually works with many other cheap 58mm printers and small label printers (for example Gehzi P1).
+See the Included PPDs section below for P1/p1.ppd and other supported PPDs.

 Features
 --------